 Next, remove the time side (right) weight and then remove the pendulum from the crutch.
 Because the movement is held in place by the downward force of the weights, when you remove the strike side (left) weight the movement is susceptible to falling.
 While you unhook the last weight keep pressure on the weight cable, then remove the movement.

 Finally, remove the hands and pull the four pins that fasten the dial to the front movement plate.Now that the movement is free from the case you will notice multiple oil sinks on the surface of each clock plate.
 Oil sinks are located where the ends of the steel arbor meet the clock plate.
 Please refer to the picture on the right showing an oil sink.

 To oil a clock apply ONE drop of oil to each oil sink.
 Don't try and fill the oil sink, because the oil is held in place by surface tension.
 If you apply too much oil, the surface tension will not hold and the oil will run down the plate, leaving the bearing dry.
 Repeat the oiling process for all oil sinks on both the clock plates.
 Don't forget to oil the weight pulleys and the front plate posts.

 Click the button below to purchase our clock oiling kit using PayPal's secure website.
-The kit comes with 15cc's high quality synthetic clock oil in an oil syringe applicator and the video, shown, that explains how to oil your clock.
+The kit comes with 15cc's high quality synthetic clock oil in an oil syringe applicator.
+We have created the video below that explains how to oil your clock.
 The kit costs $16.99 plus shipping.
 There is an additional $10 added to the price for international shipping (outside the United States).

 I have a YouTube channel with videos walking you through the process of removing an antique clock's movement and the basics of clock oiling.